Meet the new adventurers

 “Every time my work takes me into the fi eld, I dive to explore the habitat.
 This is when my role as a marine biologist combines with my deepest passion – observing just how wild and beautiful the natural world is.
 When I’m diving, I experience a very intimate moment with nature.
 It is a space of peace, where humans cannot intrude more than the scuba gear allows.”

 “Curiosity is a quality we all possess.
 When we’re young, we’re curious about everything in the world and, over time, grown-ups have a tendency to abandon that.
 If you allow it to, curiosity can inspire innovation, because you’re constantly on the lookout for tools that can make your explorations safer and more efficient.

 “When my team and I went into the Marum Crater on Vanuatu – one of the most dangerously active volcanoes in the world – we discovered that volcanic gas makes for very low visibility.
 We turned to the hand-held thermal imaging cameras used in the firefighting industry to help, but these weren’t very useful because we had to use our hands to climb.
-As a result, I brought together a team of engineers, climbers and technicians to create C-Thru, an augmented reality headset that helps you see in zero-visibility environments, yet keeps your hands free.
+As a result, I brought together a team of scientists, engineers, designers, and experts in the areas of extreme environments to create C-Thru, an augmented reality headset that helps you see in zero-visibility environments, yet keeps your hands free.
 We realised we had solved not only a problem for ourselves, but also for a global community of first-responders.”